FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 {
    "sender": <id of the sender>,
    "receiver": <id of the receiver>,
-   "amount": <amount of money transfared in cent as long>
+   "amount": <amount of money transfered in cent as long>
 }
 ```